bl4drnnr/python-prolog-interpreter-cli/README.md

 - Read, write and compile `PROLOG` through `Python`.
 - **And more, more, more...**

-Application is can be used in 3 independent modes:
+Application is built from 3 different parts:
 - **Interactive CLI**
 - **Classical terminal-based application**
 - `Python` library